vamsireddy1029/ai-presentation/CONTRIBUTING.md

 ## Development Workflow

 1. Make your changes locally
-2. Follow the code style guidelines
+1. Follow the code style guidelines
-3. Write tests for your changes when applicable
-4. Ensure all tests pass with `pnpm test`
-5. Commit your changes using clear commit messages
+1. Commit your changes using clear commit messages
-6. Push your branch to your fork
+1. Push your branch to your fork
-7. Open a pull request from your fork to the main repository
+1. Open a pull request from your fork to the main repository

 ## Pull Request Process

 1. **Use a clear and descriptive title** for your PR
-2. **Include a detailed description** explaining what your changes do and why they should be included
+1. **Include a detailed description** explaining what your changes do and why they should be included
-3. **Link any related issues** using GitHub issue references
+1. **Link any related issues** using GitHub issue references
-4. **Update documentation** if your changes modify functionality
-5. **Ensure CI passes** on your PR
-6. Wait for a maintainer to review your PR
+1. Wait for a maintainer to review your PR
-7. Address any feedback from reviewers
+1. Address any feedback from reviewers
-8. Once approved, a maintainer will merge your PR
+1. Once approved, a maintainer will merge your PR

 ## Coding Standards